Gastric Bypass vs. Mini Gastric Bypass

 RNY Gastric Bypass

-In this operation, the surgeon forms a stomach pouch, approximately 5-10% of the original stomach size while keeping the separated excess stomach in place to aid in digestion.
+In this established procedure, the surgeon forms a stomach pouch, approximately 5-10% of the original stomach size while keeping the separated excess stomach in place to aid indigestion.

 Single Anastomosis Gastric Bypass

-In this operation, the surgeon forms a tube-shaped stomach pouch that holds approximately 4 to 6 ounces of food.
+In this newer operation, the surgeon forms a tube-shaped stomach pouch that holds approximately 4 to 6 ounces of food.
 Bypasses an average of 20% of the small intestine.

 - Highest Amount of Excess Weight Loss (%EWL) – RNY Gastric Bypass

 - Less Invasive Surgery – Mini Gastric Bypass